-Every spring existing student groups are asked to submit a proposed budget for the following academic year.
+Every summer existing student groups are asked to submit a proposed budget for the following academic year.
 The incoming SBA treasurer convenes a diverse Budget Committee consisting of students, usually 1Ls and 2Ls, to review all of the submitted budgets.

 Groups submitting budgets must provide:

 · Contact information for the incoming officers